Warm bounce in loop quantum cosmology and the prediction for the duration of inflation: Method, numerical strategy, and results

 In our systematic analysis of how radiation affects the predictions for inflation in the models analyzed we still produce the PDFs starting with initial conditions in the contracting phase with either radiation being produced through a dissipation term in the evolution equations, or just assuming an initial radiation energy density but setting $\Gamma=0$, as explained above.
-We have explicitly checked that the results postbounce are independent of the approach used.
-In fact, we find that the results are much better presented in a transparent way when they are expressed in terms of the fraction of the radiation energy density that will be present at the time of the bounce, $\rho_{\rm R}(t_B)/\rho_c$.
+We have explicitly checked that the results post-bounce are independent of the approach used.
+In fact, we found that the results are better presented in a transparent way when they are expressed in terms of the fraction of the radiation energy density that will be present at the time of the bounce, $\rho_{\rm R}(t_B)/\rho_c$.
 This way, the results are also expressed in a more general form, independent of the way the radiation production mechanisms are specified in the contracting phase.

-Returning to the results for each of the inflaton potentials considered in this work and following the procedure explained above, in {}Fig.~\ref{fig7} we show the results for the predicted number of \textit{e}-folds of inflation (panel a), the number of preinflationary \textit{e}-folds (panel b) and the value for the inflaton field amplitude at the bounce (panel c).
-To avoid the figures to get too crowded, we have not shown the one-sigma standard deviations error bars for each of the data points (obtained from the medians of the respective PDFs for each model).
+Returning to the results for each of the inflaton potentials considered in this work and following the procedure explained above, in {}Figs.~\ref{fig7}(a)-- \ref{fig7}(c) we show the results for the predicted number of \textit{e}-folds of inflation, the number of preinflationary \textit{e}-folds, and the value for the inflaton field amplitude at the bounce, respectively.
+To avoid crowding the figures, we do not show the $1\sigma$ standard deviation error bars for each of the data points (obtained from the medians of the respective PDFs for each model).